jonathan-moo/python-webscraping-demo/README.md

         * It is not in parity, you might run into errors running it.
 Ensure version parity between the ChromeDriver and your Chrome browser.
         * Download ChromeDriver here: https://googlechromelabs.github.io/chrome-for-testing/

+## To test if your environment variables are setup to use ChromeDriver
+Run `notebooks/test_your_chromedriver_setup.ipynb`
+* You would have to install each dependency separately.
+Use the `Pipfile` or the `requirements.txt` for guidance.

+## If your environment variables do not work
+* Download and store `chromedriver.exe` in the `/drivers` folder
+* Run the `notebooks/test_executable_setup.ipynb`

+In the above tests, you should see a Chrome application initialized within your local machine.

+To demo Python webscraping, run `notebooks/revolve_demo_scraping.ipynb`.